nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf91/nrf91_building.rst

    See :ref:`upgradable_bootloader` for more information.

 #.
 Make the binary file (or files) available for download.
-   Upload the serialized :file:`.cbor` binary file or files to a web server that is compatible with the :ref:`lib_download_client` library.
+   Upload the serialized :file:`.cbor` binary file or files to a web server that is compatible with the :ref:`lib_downloader` library.

 The full FOTA procedure depends on where the binary files are hosted for download.